Is Honey Better Than Sugar? Find Out Which Is Healthier

 However, honey is still a source of sugar and calories, meaning that excessive consumption can lead to weight gain and other health issues.
 The high fructose content in honey, if consumed in large quantities, could be detrimental to metabolic health.

 On the flip side, sugar, particularly in excess, is linked to several health issues, including obesity, heart disease, and dental problems.
-Sugar can disrupt blood sugar levels and contribute to other metabolic disorders, making it less favourable for those concerned about long-term health impacts.
+Sugar can disrupt blood sugar levels and contribute to other metabolic disorders, making it less favorable for those concerned about long-term health impacts.

 The Bottom Line